-Using intraoral photography, we can almost instantly detect a variety of oral health issues and nonissues, including the following:
+Using intraoral photography, we can detect a variety of oral health issues, including the following:

-The Cone Beam Computed Tomography or CBCT x-ray provides an in-depth, three-dimensional view of your entire oral cavity including your teeth, jaw, gums, nerves, and sinuses.
+The Cone Beam Computed Tomography or CBCT x-ray provides an in-depth, three dimensional view of your entire oral cavity including your teeth, jaws, gums, nerves, and sinuses.
 The benefit of a three-dimensional machine allows our team to manipulate the x-ray image from all directions to uncover what cannot be seen with normal two-dimensional radiographs.

 - Early Detection of Oral Cancer

 - Healthy/Abnormal TMJ's

 - Tooth/Jaw Development

 - Preparation for Oral/Implant Surgery

 - Airway Sleep Disorders

 - Other complications: Root Infections, Root Canals, etc.